 Understanding Financial Risk Tolerance

-People usually cannot immediately describe their attitudes to risk, because it is not something that they generally think about.
-This profile helps to draw out those experiences, feelings and attitudes and guide you in your financial decision-making.
+Most people cannot immediately describe their attitudes towards risk as it is not something that we generally think about.
+Clarifying our experiences, feelings and attitudes can guide us to make better financial decisions.

-Your risk tolerance profile is built using 'psychometrics', which is a combination of psychology and statistics.
-The science of creating psychometric questionnaires is very complex, which is why it took many years of academic work to create and road-test this questionnaire.
-But the results are simple - you will get a clear and accurate 'picture' of exactly who you are and where you 'fit' on that scale of very conservative to high risk taker.
+The scientific discipline of 'psychometrics', a combination of psychology and statistics, was developed to make personal traits such as risk tolerance measurable.
+While the science of creating psychometric questionnaires is very complex, the results are simple.
+The academically driven survey we employ will allow you to get a clear and accurate 'picture' of exactly who you are and where you 'fit' on that scale of very conservative to high risk taker.